Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 While it is understandable that land developers, architects, planners and any other professionals involved with developing land privately or commercially might see this renewed push for environmental protections and enhancements within biodiversity net gain as yet another hurdle to jump in the pursuit of planning consent, it is probably better to view the 10% mandatory BNG requirement as an investment.

-Contrary to popular belief, the government don’t want to stand in the way of development at any stage in the process, either in pre-development planning or as the project is undertaken.
+Contrary to popular belief, the UK government don’t want to stand in the way of development at any stage in the process, either in pre-development planning or as the project is undertaken.
 They recognise that there is a critical housing shortage and understand the challenges faced by the construction sector.
-However, nature has been in decline for decades, with a report from 2019 claiming that 41% of UK species had decreased in abundance, while only 26% saw increases.
-Due to this, mandatory biodiversity net gain (alongside other sections of the Environment Act) have stood as pragmatic solutions that prevent further damage to the environment, promote progress towards a stronger state of biodiversity and appease Natural England, DEFRA and the BSI.
+However, nature has, however, been in decline for decades, with a report from 2019 claiming that 41% of UK species had decreased in abundance, while only 26% saw increases.
+Due to this, mandatory biodiversity net gain (alongside other sections of the Environment Act) has stood as a pragmatic solution that prevents further damage to the environment, promotes progress towards a stronger state of biodiversity, and ensures that the project increases a habitat’s distinctiveness.

 The arrival of a strategy that actively promotes developments while enabling you to simultaneously incorporate biodiversity improvements, enhancing habitats and the natural environment, and halting developments that are ambivalent or harmful towards it was inevitable.
 In fact, a biodiversity net gain approach that unified the goals of various key stakeholders benefits all parties without meaning the environment – or the projects of property developers – are treated as collateral damage.